 - Use extra pillows: Try sleeping with additional pillows to make your head higher than the rest of your body.
 This keeps your airway open and prevents snoring.

 - Quit smoking: Smoking irritates and inflames your upper respiratory system, which causes you to snore more heavily.
-Avoiding cigarettes is a good decision when it comes to stopping the snoring and improving your overall quality of life.
+Avoiding cigarettes is a good decision when it comes to stopping snoring and improving your overall quality of life.

 - Avoid alcohol before bedtime: Drinking within three hours of going to bed can make your tongue, tonsils, and the roof of your mouth relax, causing a loud vibration every time you breathe during sleep.

-Effective remedies for snoring
+Remedies for snoring

-- Gargle with mint: When snoring is caused by a cold or an allergy, one effective remedy is to gargle with mint before going to bed.
+- Gargle with mint: When snoring is caused by a cold or an allergy, one traditional remedy is to gargle with mint before going to bed.
 To do this, add a drop of peppermint oil to a glass of cold water and gargle – don’t swallow.
 Another option is to prepare mint tea and gargle with the liquid.